 Students must earn grades of C+ (2.3) or better in all prerequisite, NUR, and NSC coursework to fulfill degree requirement.

-The curriculum is designed for full-time students to complete in 16 months after acceptance into the Accelerated Second Degree BSN Program.
-Graduates of the program are eligible to apply to take the NCLEX-RN examination for licensure as a Registered Nurse.
+The curriculum is designed for full-time students to complete in three years after acceptance into the Traditional BSN Program.
+Graduates of this program are eligible to apply to take the NCLEX-RN examination for licensure as a Registered Nurse.

 Interruption of Program

-Students who do not successfully complete NUR 240 cannot continue in the Nursing Program.
-To be considered for readmission, the student must reapply to the program.
+Students who do not successfully complete NUR 220 cannot continue in the Nursing Program.
+To be considered for readmission, the student must reapply to the Nursing Program.
 Students who elect to withdraw from their program may experience a delay before reinstatement, due to enrollment limits.
 Students who remain enrolled without interruption in their program are given priority in assignment to clinical courses.
 Any student considering interruption of the program should discuss this with his/her academic advisor in advance.

 Students are required to participate in periodic program assessment, which enables the Department to test the efficacy of the curriculum.
 In the final two semesters of the curriculum, students are required to take a comprehensive nationally-normed exam.
 Students must achieve a satisfactory score (as determined by the Department of Nursing) on this comprehensive exam prior to graduation.